OpenGamma/Strata/README.md

 Using Strata
 ------------

-Documentation for Strata can be found at https://strata.opengamma.io.
+Documentation for Strata can be found at the [Strata home page](https://strata.opengamma.io).

 To use Strata Java SE 8u40 or later is required.
 The JAR files are available in [Maven Central](https://search.maven.org/search?q=g:com.opengamma.strata):